← Back to Blog

 • Lower bandwidth requirements

-• Offline functionality
+• Offline functionality for mission-critical tasks

 On-device AI already powers smartphone features like real-time translation, computational photography, and health monitoring.
 These applications exemplify the Unix principle of "economy and elegance of design"—achieving sophisticated results within constrained resources.